 False foxglove The attractive lavender or purple flowers of our several false foxgloves are harbingers of autumn.
 Most begin to flower in late summer but are at their best in September and October.
 About a dozen species occur in our region, many of which are difficult to distinguish from each other.
 Summer, Fall

 Meadowbeauty As their name suggests, meadowbeauties prefer treeless savannas, open bogs and sunny roadsides.
-There are about a dozen species, most of which have lavender or purple flowers with large yellow hooklike anthers.
-They are one of our most abundant groups of summer-blooming wildflowers.
-Nash's meadowbeauty (Rhexia nashii) is pictured here.
+There are about a dozen species, most of which have pink or purple flowers with large yellow hooklike anthers.
+They are one of our most abundant groups of summerblooming wildflowers.
+Pictured: Nash's meadowbeauty (Rhexia nashii).

-Rosegentian

-Rosegentians are summer delights.

-About a dozen species occur in the

-Panhandle, some with white flowers,

-others with pink flowers.
-Roadside

-species usually have five or 10 petals.

-Bartram's rosegentian (Sabatia

-decandra), pictured, is bright pink with

-10 petals.

-Summer

-Coreopsis nudata

-Pink Coreopsis
+Rosegentian Rosegentians are summer delights.
+About a dozen species occur in the Panhandle, some with white flowers. others with pink flowers.
+Roadside species usually have five or 10 petals Bartram's rosegentian (Sabatia decandra), pictured, is bright pink with 10 petals.
+Summer lpomoea cordatotriloba Like the showy blossoms of most morning glories, Tievine flowers fade quickly as the day progresses.
+Its lowers are funnel-shaped, less than 2" wide, and range in color from pink to rose-purple.
+It is conspicuous as it scrambles over roadside vegetation in late summer and autumn.

-Our only pink-flowered Coreopsis is found mostly in the Panhandle.
+Coreopsis nudata Pink Coreopsis Our only pink-flowered Coreopsis is found mostly in the Panhandle.
 Plants can grow to 5' tall and often occur in large showy colonies, with numerous flowerheads adding a conspicuous splash of color to wet ditches.
 Pink Coreopsis is common along several of this brochure's recommended routes.

-Calopogon barbatus

-Grasspink orchid

-Several species of grasspink orchids occur along the routes recommended here.
+Calopogon barbatus Grasspink orchid Several species of grasspink orchids occur along the routes recommended here.
 All have "upside-down" flowers, with the lip petal pointing upward rather than downward.
 The patch of showy hairs at the top of the lip resembles stamens and are an adaptation designed to attract bees and other pollinators.
-Pictured here is Bearded grasspink orchid (Calopogon barbatus).
+Pictured: Bearded grasspink orchid (Calopogon Spring